adarqui/redis-transfer/README.md

 Note: Experiment performed in ~2013.
 Go has made significant improvements since then.
 Expect better results.

 The example progress bar output below illustrates the difference we see specific to the concurrency level.
-Transferring 5 million keys using 40 concurrent threads took approximately 10 minutes in this experiment.
+Transferring 5 million keys using 40 concurrent threads between two servers (across the internet) took approximately 10 minutes in this experiment.
 Not surprisingly, using only one thread took approximately 40 minutes.

 ### 40 Threads
 ```